 • The reality of 2017 was a heavy police presence.
 Be respectful… their job is to protect you.

 • Pick up a good guide, either printed or digital.
 Super essential for planning.
 The El Llamador app is a great resource because it contains route maps in Google.
 People line up around the block for the Canal Sur print edition but honestly the app is more useful.
-I found the descriptions in “Gota a Gota” published by the Fundación Cajasol to be informative.
-The city government-published Capiroteando—available at the TI—has nice design & limited info, but their webpage is a handy resource.
-Study photos of the pasos, decide which you’d like to see & organize, organize, organize.
+I found the descriptions in “Gota a Gota” published by Fundación Cajasol to be informative.
+The city government-published Capiroteando —available at the TI— has nice design & limited info, but their webpage is a handy resource.
+Study photos of the floats, decide which you’d like to see & organize, organize, organize.

 • Go at least one hour early for a prime spot.
-If you plan on watching a float leave, hang around side streets close to the entrance to see nazarenos arrive without the crowds.
+If you plan on watching a float exit its church, hang around side streets close to the entrance to see nazarenos arrive without the crowds.
 Good photo ops like Rafa’s picture below.

 • Where to stand?
 Obviously front row is best, but if you don’t arrive early enough then find kids in a front row or people shorter than you (let’s be realistic, ok?) & get behind them.
 Scout out non-smokers if that’s an issue.
 Corners are excellent spots because floats must turn slowly.
 Direct line of sight is best at a 90º turn, & being on the outside edge is preferable.
 Seeing a float exit or enter its church or chapel is always interesting.